marcoacierno/SnippetIDE/README.md

 - **JavaLang**: Plugin which adds the ability to compile and run the Java snippets
 - **PlainText**: Plugin which allows the user to create .txt files

 The IDE loads the plugins during the boot phase, from the IDEDir/plugins directory.
+Use --applicationdir= to change the directory